 It’s always worrying launching a new site that needs to improve on the conversion rate of the old one, even when a good user centred process is followed.
 The process worked brilliantly though, and the results were great!

 The iterative approach to producing the website worked very well and led to 75% increase in lead volume which made Arbtech very happy and achieved their main goal of obtaining more leads.

 Ongoing conversion rate optimisation has led to a further 38% increase in people requesting a quote and 27% more phone call enquiries.

 Arbtech needed a boost in organic rankings.
 Some of their main keywords had been hovering on the second or third page of on Google for years and getting them high on page one would provide a big boost in traffic and conversions.

-After some investigation into current issues with the website I made some changes to the site architecture which included consolidating various pieces of similar content into a single page of high quality, authoritative content, getting more content from the Arbtech team so the service pages could be more detailed and obtaining some high-quality links from a short outreach campaign.
+After some investigation into current issues with the website I made some simple changes to the website which included consolidating various pieces of similar content into a single page of high quality, authoritative content, getting more content from the Arbtech team so the service pages could be more detailed and obtaining some high-quality links from a short outreach campaign.

-After a few months we could already see some of the main keywords performing much better.
-To help the rankings creep up further, I obtained a few high quality links by sharing our new and improved content with various influencers in the industry.
+After a few months, we could already see some of the main keywords performing much better.

-It’s this simple: if you own a business – you need to talk to Andy”.Robert Oates – Director
+It’s this simple: if you own a business – you need to talk to Andy.